Mothers' Instinct (2024 film): Production

+Hathaway described the role as "the hardest role I have played", as it involved confronting her worst fear.

 Release

-In May 2022, Neon acquired the US distribution rights.
+In May 2022, Neon acquired the American distribution rights.
 The following month, StudioCanal acquired the rights for the United Kingdom and Ireland, while Amazon MGM Studios bought the rights for Canada, Australia, and New Zealand.

 Mothers' Instinct was released in Lithuania on March 8, 2024.
 It was released in the UK on March 27, 2024.
 It was released in China on May 24, 2024, in 2,500 theaters.
 It was released in Spain on June 14, 2024 in 290 theaters by Vértice 360.
 It was released theatrically on six screens in the United States on July 26, 2024, and through digital platforms on August 13, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 19 critics, indicating "mixed or average" reviews.

 Guy Lodge of Variety wrote, "[but] Mothers' Instinct doesn't breathe: It hasn't the grandeur of great melodrama, nor the savoir-faire of great noir.
 Like its mismatched heroines, it's constantly, twitchily figuring itself out, as we sit tight, intrigued, tensely waiting for it to trip".